uberbrodt/exemplar/README.md

 ####Private fields

 You can mark a field as private (ie. Don't generate getters or setters) with the `propertizer:"private"` struct tag.

+####Getter Prefix
+Adding the flag `--getterPrefix` will preface the accessors with "Get".
+This is necessary where you have a struct that is also being used for JSON marshaling, and you need your field names to remain public.
+Go will throw an error when a method has the same name as a field ie. obj.ID() and obj.ID

+##TODO
+* Handle _ and aliased imports
+* Auto generate tests for structs?
+We already compile the package after running, so really only useful if you're worried about code coverage metrics